OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 .. todo::

-    Show how to run a model
+    Show how to run a model.

 .. todo::

-    Discuss Reset to Defaults
+    Discuss Reset to Defaults.

 *Error Logging & Debugging*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. todo::

-    Explain the error logging capability
+    Explain the error logging capability.

 *Saving & Loading*
 ~~~~~~~~~~~~~~~~~~

 .. todo::

-    Show how to save and load
+    Show how to save and load.

 *Sharing Models*
 ~~~~~~~~~~~~~~~~

 .. todo::

-    Discuss sharing models
+    Discuss sharing models.

 Workflow
 --------